Graduation Frequently Asked Questions

 Regalia (i.e., your cap and gown) is rented and provided by the University to students before the ceremony.
-Please note that students may not keep their regalia; all pieces must be returned to the Registrar by the end of the Graduation Reception on the day of the graduation and Commencement ceremony.
+Please note that students may not keep their regalia; all pieces must be returned to the Registrar by the end of the Graduation Ceremony on the day of the graduation and Commencement ceremony.
 A regalia return station will be set up in the reception area for easy return of your regalia as you depart the reception.

 What does my graduation fee cover?

 Our Academic Catalog states that “the Graduation Fee covers all aspects of the degree completion process and will be applied to all student accounts of degree candidates, regardless of participation in the Commencement ceremony,” (Graduation Requirements Policy).
 More specifically, the fee covers the cost such expenses as diplomas, diploma covers, academic regalia, invitations, printing costs, and similar.
-The Graduation Fee is a one time fee of $75.
-It is applied to the every student’s account the last semester the student is enrolled prior to graduation, regardless of whether or not they attend the ceremony.
+The Graduation Fee is a one-time fee of $75.
+It is applied to every student’s account of the last semester the student is enrolled prior to graduation, regardless of whether or not they attend the ceremony.

 Participation in the University and/or school exercises is afforded at no additional cost to graduates and their guests.

 How many guests may I bring?